gerardpc/sde_simulator/README.md

 Other methods (e.g. the Milstein method) have strong order 1 but reduce to the Euler-Maruyama method (strong order 0.5) when b is a constant.

+The method allows choosing between Ito or Stratonovich interpretations of the SDE.

 The code is divided in two parts:

 - A C++ main() + library functions for the most numerically intensive